-This $267,000 Australian Research Council Discovery project – DP190101405 (2019-2022) aims to better understand how young adults use, communicate about and experience mobile phone sports betting applications.
 Gambling generates significant health and social harms in Australia.
-Yet there is little research on the use of betting apps, even though sports betting is the fastest growing segment of the gambling market.
+This project aims to better understand how young adults use, communicate about and experience mobile phone sports betting applications.
+There is little research on the use of betting apps, even though sports betting is the fastest growing segment of the gambling market.

-The findings will enhance understanding of the social contexts of sports betting; and inform gambling policy and programmes leading to better health and social outcomes.
+The findings will enhance understanding of the social contexts of sports betting; and inform gambling policy and programs leading to better health and social outcomes.

 - Professor Gerda Reith, University of Glasgow – Partner Investigator

 - Professor Gordon Waitt, University of Wollongong, Chief Investigator

 - Associate Professor Joseph Ciorciari, Swinburne, Chief Investigator

 - Dr Lauren Gurrieri, RMIT, Chief Investigator

 - Dr Theresa Harada, QUT – Research Fellow

 - Waitt, G., Cahill, H., Gordon, R. (2020).
 Young men’s sports betting assemblages: masculinities, homosociality and risky places.
 Taylor & Francis Online.

 - Gordon, R., Reith, G. (2019).
 Gambling as Social Practice: A complementary approach for reducing harm.
 Harm Reduction Journal, 16: 64.